poroshinleonid/poroshinleonid/README.md

 ### Hello there 👋, I am Leo and I study at 42 Heilbronn
 - 🇩🇪 Live and study in Heilbronn
-- 🌱 In the process of becoming a good programmer
+- 🌱 Striving to become a great programmer
 - ❤️ FOSS
 - 🧐 C / C++
 - 🐧 UNIX enthusiast